IBM/aspera-cli/docs/README.md

 ascli preview scan /videos --filter='@ruby:->(f){f["name"].end_with?(".mp4")}'
 ```

-Once candidate are selected, a preview is always generated if it does not exist already, else if a preview already exist, it will be generated using one of three values for the `overwrite` option:
+Once candidates are selected, a preview is always generated if it does not already exist; if a preview already exists, generation depends on the value of option `overwrite`:

 - `always` : preview is always generated, even if it already exists and is newer than original
 - `never` : preview is generated only if it does not exist already